department-of-veterans-affairs/va.gov-team/products/content/spanish-translation/coronavirus-mvp/discovery-potential-solutions.md

 - Free for open source projects
 - Integrates well with GitHub
 - Provides a way to collaborate simultaneously with translators from one or more agencies on the same project (including voting on best translation option and tools to discuss translations, ask questions, mark irrelevant translations, and request more context).
 This could be particularly helpful if we have VHA's community of volunteers + VBA's translation contract folks, as we could work with both them and our own professional translators on the same platform.
 We can also find a translator find via Crowdin (or invite others to join project).
-- Connects with the most popular machine translation engines (including Google Translate) so we can integrate machine translation + post-editing.
-Note that Google Translate does have support for Tagalog.
+- Connects with the most popular [machine translation engines](https://support.crowdin.com/configuring-machine-translation-engines/) so we can integrate machine translation + post-editing.
+Note that Google Translate supports Tagalog.
   - Provides translation memory capabilities
   - Provides automated quality assurance
   - Allows us to provide contextual information and screenshots to translators for better quality